sluzynsk/any_list/README.md

 The web version of AnyList works quite well; however, I do not like leaving browser tabs pinned or creating site-specific browsers.

-The AppImage and .deb run correctly on Ubuntu 22.04.
-On 24.04, you will need to run the AppImage as the .deb has dependency issues.
-I've resolved those issues in release 1.2, but that is not yet ready for release.
+The AppImage and .deb run correctly on Ubuntu 22.04 and 24.04.
+I'm working on an AUR release for Arch; stand by for that.

-I am working on a Windows release.
 This code will compile and run correctly under Windows 11; I am not testing on older versions.

-The tauri2.0-beta branch is tagged to release 1.2.
-I am holding this release as a source-only release until Tauri 2.0 comes out of beta, so you will have to build it yourself.
-No new features, it just moves to the v2 Tauri release.

 I do not build a Mac version because AnyList ships their own.